ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 and encrypting it under the collector's HPKE public key.

 First, the leader computes a checksum over the set of output shares included in the batch window.
-The checksum is computed by taking the SHA256 of the nonces for the client reports included in the aggregation, then combining the hash values with a bytewise-XOR operation.
+The checksum is computed by taking the SHA256 hash of each nonce from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

 Then, for each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{pa-collect}}) except its own, the leader sends